 While Spence's study suggests that six months of resistance exercise does not lead to concentric hypertrophy,data from the group Southwestern Medical School indicate that a sedentary lifestyle can bring about concentric hypertrophy at least some of the time.

 Brinker et al (3) studied cardiac function and structure in 2900 subjects from the Cooper Center Longitudinal Study.
 They found that the low fit subjects ( basically those with a sedentary lifestyle) had a higher prevalence of concentric remodeling as well as diastolic dysfunction that the fitter subjects.
 There was a 40% prevalence of concentric hypertrophy in the lowest fit group versus less than 20 % in the most fit group.
-So it is not a all of none thing.
+So it is not an all of none thing.

-In fact the notion of volume overload exercise and pressure overload exercise may well be a oversimplification.
+The notion of volume overload exercise and pressure overload exercise may well be a oversimplification.
 A recent meta-analysis provided data to support the notion that there is some pressure overload in endurance exercise and there is apparently some volume overload in such resistance exercise.
 Further a number athletic endeavors are mixed, such as rowing and cycling.
 The rowers and cyclists had the greatest remodeling changes with both increased left ventricular end diastolic volume and wall thickness.

 But it may also be the case to be the case there there is "inactivity remodeling", here referring to a sedentary lifestyle The ventricles remodel whether you exercise or have a sedentary lifestyle., you likely get a eccentric remodeling or hypertrophy with aerobic exercise and at least in some people without it you get concentric remodeling or hypertrophy.Further they suggest as have others that the latter may well be a precursor to heart failure and the former may help prevent it.